Sami Stevens – Jazz Vocalist in Concert

 NYC Vocalist Sami Stevens with Kazemde George combine Jazz, Experimental and classic RnB sensibilities to forge a truly unique sound in original music.

 General Admission: $10.
-Tickets will be available on-line shortly.
+Tickets are available HERE.
 Tickets will also be available at the door.

 A graduate of the New England Conservatory of Music, Sami has performed with world renowned jazz pianist Jason Moran and 6-time Grammy nominee Fred Hersch, recorded with eclectic Foetus composer J.G.
 Thirwell, “King of Treme” Shannon Powell, and underground legend Gary Wilson, opened for Grammy nominated folk singer Greg Brown and Black Star MC Talib Kweli, and collaborated with Simon Hanes of Gorilla Toss/Cloud Becomes Your Hand/Tredici Bacci and world champ drummer Thomas Pridgen.
 Her projects have been lauded by publications like Rolling Stone, Pitchfork and the New York Times.